BCAppsLimited/StreetAs/context-sensitive-help.md

 The address fields on the **General** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

+# Sales Credit Memo

+The sales credit memo page has addresses for sell-to (**General** tab) and bill-to (**Billing** tab).
+Each of the addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

 # Sales Invoice

+The sales invoice page has addresses for sell-to (**General** tab), ship-to, and bill-to (both on the **Shipping and Billing** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

+Due to the way bill-to addresses are handled, if the correct address fields don't show after you have changed the address country, refresh your browser.
+The reasons for this are explained more in the [Blanket Purchase Order](#blanket-purchase-order) description.

 # Sales Order

+The sales order page has addresses for sell-to (**General** tab), ship-to, and bill-to (both on the **Shipping and Billing** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

+Due to the way bill-to addresses are handled, if the correct address fields don't show after you have changed the address country, refresh your browser.
+The reasons for this are explained more in the [Blanket Purchase Order](#blanket-purchase-order) description.

+# Sales Order Archive

+The sales order archive page has addresses for sell-to (**General** tab), ship-to (**Shipping** tab), and bill-to (**Invoicing** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).
+Unlike the sales order page, the sales order archive does not require the **Show more** to show the full address.

 # Sales Quote

+The sales quote page has addresses for sell-to (**General** tab), ship-to, and bill-to (both on the **Shipping and Billing** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

+# Sales Quote Archive

+The sales quote archive page has addresses for sell-to (**General** tab), ship-to (**Shipping** tab), and bill-to (**Invoicing** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

 # Sales Return Order

+The sales return order page has addresses for sell-to (**General** tab), ship-to, and bill-to (both on the **Shipping and Billing** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

+# Sales Return Order Archive

+The sales return order archive page has addresses for sell-to (**General** tab), ship-to, and bill-to (both on the **Shipping and Billing** tab).
+Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

 # Street As Setup